plone/documentation/adapt-and-extend/theming/resourceregistry.rst

 In Production mode, only one or two files are included in the output: a JavaScript and a CSS file.

 In development mode, each bundle includes all of their resources in the rendered site as individual resource with individual requests.
-This can lead to a lot of requests and high response times, though the RequireJS loads it's dependencies asynchronously.
+This can lead to a lot of requests and high response times, though the RequireJS loads its dependencies asynchronously.
 In development mode, modifications to the resources are instantly reflected without the need to compile a bundle beforehand.

 When developing an add-on you might want to create your own bundle Alternatively, you can register your add-on code to be included in Plone's default ``plone`` bundle.